MartycFly321/-testimony-journal/README.md

 Receive daily verse recommendations based on your journal content, mood, and challenges.

 ### 🧠 AI-Powered Insights
-Our AI analyzes your writing (locally and securely) to suggest helpful next steps rooted in scripture and personal well-being.
+Our AI analyzes your writing to suggest helpful next steps rooted in scripture and personal well-being.

 ### 📈 Growth Tracking
 Track your journalling streak, reflect on past entries, and see your spiritual progress over time.